vivienneobrien/webpack5/README.md

 ### Webpack Plugins <a name="webpack-plugins"></a> :electric_plug:

-- Plugins are additional javascript libraries that do everything a loaders cannot do.
+- Plugins are additional javascript libraries that do everything loaders cannot do.
 - Plugins can also modify how the bundle themselves are created.
-For example uglify/SPlugin takes the bundle.js and minimises the contents to decrease the bundle size
+For example uglify/SPlugin takes the bundle.js and minimises the contents to decrease the bundle size.

 Minification of the resulting webpack bundle